Continuing Education Activity

 - Parkinson disease

 - Squamous cell carcinoma

-- It also has therapeutic use in the treatment of diabetic encephalopathy, schizophrenia, malignant glioma, neurodegenerative diseases, hyperphosphatemia in chronic kidney disease and arthritis
+- It also has therapeutic use in treating diabetic encephalopathy, schizophrenia, malignant glioma, neurodegenerative diseases, hyperphosphatemia in chronic kidney disease, and arthritis.

 - Circadian rhythm and metabolism regulation through sirtuins

 Niacin, after undergoing biochemical reactions in the mitochondria with nicotinamide, and tryptophan forms nicotinamide adenine dinucleotide (NAD) and NAD phosphate (NADP).
 NAD and NADP are the active forms of niacin which, when reduced to NAD(H) and NADP(H) respectively, participates in catabolic redox reactions and are cofactors in anabolic redox reactions.

 Although niacin has been in use for many years, its beneficial pleiotropic effects make it challenging to grasp its mechanism of action fully.
 However, a targeted mechanism of action based on certain effects niacin has in the human body are: